Projection Algorithms: Stefan Kaczmarz 125th birthday anniversary, Będlewo, Poland, August 14th - 20th, 2022

-The Conference has been postponed because of restrictions related to COVID-19.
-The new date of the Conference is August 8th - 13th 2021.
+The Conference originally planned in September 2020 and postponed by one year, has been postponed again due to the restrictions regarding coronavirus.
+The new date is August 14th - 20th, 2022.
 The venue remains the same as before - The Mathematical Research and Conference Center in Bedlewo.
-The participants who have already registered for the Conference at the original date do not need to register again.
-They are only asked to inform the organizer by e-mail email@example.com until September 30th 2020, whether they plan to attend or not.
-The registration for other people is open now.
+The participants who have already registered for the Conference at the original date, do not need to register again.
+They are only asked to inform the organizer by e-mail firstname.lastname@example.org until September 30th 2021, whether they plan to attend or not.
+The registration for other people will be open in September 2021 and will be active until December 30th, 2021.

 Aim and Scope